tradingstrategy-ai/docs/source/running/strategy-deployment.rst

   This needs to be any open ane unoccupied localhost port on your server.

 Example of a `docker-compose.yml can be found in trade-executor repository <https://github.com/tradingstrategy-ai/trade-executor/blob/master/docker-compose.yml>`__.
-We set the current version of the image we use with `TRADE_EXECUTOR_VERSION` environment variables.

 .. code-block:: yaml